kv5h/lambda-rust-docker/README.md

 # lambda-rust-docker

-A sample repository for building Docker image for AWS Lambda for Rust lang.
+A sample repository for building a Rust Docker image for AWS Lambda.

 ## How-to

 ### Write codes

-For details, see a sample code: [./src/main.rs](./src/main.rs)
+For details, see a sample code: [`src/main.rs`](./src/main.rs)

 ### Test